A border community, ICE at odds over release of detainees with covid

 Kramer said ICE also did not notify the men’s relatives that they were infected.

-Minority Humanitarian Foundation is a four-person nonprofit founded two and a half years ago to aid immigrants seeking asylum in the United States.
+Minority Humanitarian Foundation is a four-person nonprofit group founded two and a half years ago to aid immigrants seeking asylum in the United States.
 They pick up migrants from three area detention centers, often waiting hours for their release.
 They welcome the migrants, apologize for their detention and call them guests, book them free hotel rooms and tickets to their sponsors or relatives.

 The man from Cameroon said in an interview that he tested positive after a horrific year.
 He is gay and fled Cameroon after his boyfriend was killed.
 He traveled first to Turkey, where he tried without success to reach Europe, and then to Mexico, where he could not find a job because he doesn’t speak Spanish.
 He crossed into the United States on Jan.
 27 and was detained.
 He spoke on the condition of anonymity because he fears for his safety.

 He said he tested negative upon arrival.
 But more than a month later, he developed a rash and went to sick bay.
-He said they put him in a dirty, recently occupied room, where crumbs of food were scattered on the bed.
+He said he was put in a dirty, recently occupied room, where crumbs of food were scattered on the bed.
 He fears that is where he got sick, but cannot say for sure.

 Days later, officials told him he had made bond and would be released, and he said they asked him if his sister would pick him up.
 But on March 11, his release date, they handed him a sheet of paper that showed he had tested positive.

 He panicked.
 His sister had recently had a baby.
-But he feared for his own health in detention, and boarded a van with federal officers wearing face shields and plastic to cover their clothes.
+But he feared for his own health in detention, and he boarded a van with federal officers wearing face shields and plastic to cover their clothes.

 He froze when he spotted Marcel Reyes, a driver for the Minority Humanitarian Foundation, waiting at the bus station to pick him up.
 He did not want to infect anyone.